-Picayune Police working shooting case at Grand Oaks Apartments - Picayune Item
+Picayune Police working shooting case at Grand Oak Apartments - Picayune Item

-Picayune Police working shooting case at Grand Oaks Apartments
+Picayune Police working shooting case at Grand Oak Apartments

 Investigators with the Picayune Police Department are working a case involving a juvenile who shot into a group of other juveniles.

-Chief Freddy Drennan said the incident occurred Sunday just after 4 p.m. at the Grand Oaks Apartments.
+Chief Freddy Drennan said the incident occurred Sunday just after 4 p.m. at the Grand Oak Apartments.
 At that time an altercation involving a group of juveniles occurred at the Grand Oaks Apartments.
 During the altercation a 13-year-old male produced a firearm and shot into the group of juveniles, striking three people in the their legs.

 The injured juveniles were transported to Highland Community Hospital before being airlifted to a New Orleans area medical facility.
 Drennan said none of those who were shot suffered life threatening injuries.